nikkeijin/laravel/README.md

 # Troubleshooting

-If you face the following problem after running the command to download Laravel via Sail, you must install/re-install PHP.
+If you face the following problem after running the command to download Laravel via Sail, follow the instruction below.

 > Problem
 ```